 Komodo Island is an island located in the Nusa Tenggara Islands.
 Komodo Island is known as a habitat for native animals; Komodo Dragons.
 The Komodo island is part of the Komodo National Park which is managed by the Central Government.
 Komodo Island is located east of Sumbawa Island, separated by the Sape Strait.
 Administratively, this island including the District of Komodo, West Manggarai regency, East Nusa Tenggara Province, Indonesia.
 Komodo Island is the westernmost tip of Nusa Tenggara Timur province, bordering the province of West Nusa Tenggara.

 On the island of Komodo lives the Komodo Dragons and breed well.
 Until August 2009, there are about 1,300 dragons living on this island.
 Coupled with the other islands, like the island of Rinca and Gili Mota, their numbers totaled about 2500.
-Besides Komodo dragons, the island also has a diverse exotic flora of Sepang wood (The locals called it Nitak Tree) which is used by local residents as medicine and clothing coloring raw materials.
-This Nitak tree or Sterculia oblongata is believed to be useful as medicine and its fruit seeds are tasty like peas.
+Besides Komodo dragons, the island also has a diverse exotic flora of Sepang wood (The locals called it Nitak Tree).
+The local residents use it as medicine and clothing coloring raw materials.
+This Nitak tree is useful as medicine and its fruit seeds are tasty like peas.
 Komodo Island is also accepted as a UNESCO World Heritage Site, because it is in the Komodo National Park area, along with Rinca Island, Padar Island and Gili Motang.

 How to plan Komodo Dragon tour?